 - 6.1.4 In Perth and Kinross, there is an expectation that ELC provision and schools meet "good" evaluations in all QIs.
 This is higher than the national "satisfactory" expectation.
-Therefore, where a school or ELC setting receives less than a "good" evaluation, the Quality Improvement Officer for the school/setting works with the Headteacher/Manager to develop an action plan which will secure improvement in the areas of identified need. - 6.1.5 Benchmarking data for ELC and primary inspections up to November 2022, using national and comparator authority information, is shown in Appendix 2.
+Therefore, where a school or ELC setting receives less than a "good" evaluation, the Quality Improvement Officer for the school/setting works with the Headteacher/Manager to develop an action plan which will secure improvement in the areas of identified need. - 6.1.5 Benchmarking data for ELC, primary and secondary inspections up to February 2024, using national and comparator authority information, is shown in Appendix 5.

-- There is not currently sufficient data available on secondary inspections to allow for useful benchmarking. - 6.1.6 For all ELC QIs evaluated from 2016/17, to date, 80% were graded as Good or better.
-This compares with 52% for our comparator authorities and 63% nationally. - 6.1.7 For all primary school QIs evaluated from 2016/17, to date, 80% were graded as Good or better.
-This compares with 53% for our comparator authorities and 62% nationally.
+- 6.1.6 For all ELC QIs evaluated from 2016/17 to date, 76% were graded as Good or better. - 6.1.7 For all primary school QIs evaluated from 2016/17 to date, 79% were graded as Good or better.